 How important are the behind-the-scene stories of your business and can authentic influencer marketing opportunities open up when you make genuine connections with your customers?
 Find the answers to this and more in the latest podcast.

-Welcome to episode 35 of The Whin Big Podcast, where Katie chats with Sophie Baram co-founder of the much loved Dingle Hill Tearooms and Dingle Marsh Barns Cottages on the Suffolk coast.
+Welcome to episode 35 of The Whin Big Podcast, where Katie chats with Sophie Barham co-founder of the much loved Dingle Hill Tearooms and Dingle Marsh Barns Cottages on the Suffolk coast.
 As well as talking about stories and influencer marketing they discuss the benefits of founding a business with your parents and Sophie talks about her love of being able to give back to her local economy.

 The road to starting your own business

 How ready were you to jump into the grown-up world of work?
-This week’s guest – Sophie Baram – wasn’t sure she wanted a “normal” job when she finished her Business Management degree at university.
+This week’s guest – Sophie Barham – wasn’t sure she wanted a “normal” job when she finished her Business Management degree at university.

 Instead, she took herself to the US where she worked at Disney World and delayed ‘real’ working life in a job that combined fun, lots of hard work and make-believe.